 Arabic Culture and Language Immersion

-Every international volunteer and intern will receive three hours of Arabic instruction every week from a professional, skilled, and attentive teacher.
+Every week, every international volunteer and intern receives three hours of Arabic instruction from a professional, skilled, attentive teacher.
 These classes are created so that you may connect with the individuals you are working with on an essential level.
-Attempting to learn the local language is also considered a sign of respect for their culture, and is always appreciated by all parties involved.
+Attempting to learn the local language is also considered a sign of respect for their culture and is always appreciated by all parties involved.

 You will have plenty of opportunities to practice the Arabic you have been studying in class because you will meet new people daily throughout your time in Palestine.
 Our instructors teach both Modern Standard Arabic and Colloquial Arabic.

-Participants in the Human Rights Internship in Palestine program will also go on trips to important historical and political locations in Hebron guided by our staff.
-While these trips will normally include visits to the Old City of Hebron as well as the nearby villages, tours of the local refugee camps in Hebron will also provide participants with a better knowledge of Palestine’s current political situation.
+Our staff will also guide participants in the Human Rights Internship in Palestine program on trips to important historical and political locations in Hebron.
+While these trips will normally include visits to the Old City of Hebron and nearby villages, tours of the local refugee camps in Hebron will also provide participants with a better understanding of Palestine’s current political situation.

 Live With a Palestinian Host Family

-In addition to learning first-hand about one of the most politically divisive regions in the world, volunteers and interns will be supported in your endeavors throughout your stay.
-You can be provided a host family in addition to your specific program objectives.
+In addition to learning first-hand about one of the most politically divisive regions in the world, volunteers and interns will be supported in their endeavors throughout their stay.
+In addition to your specific program objectives, you can be provided with a host family.

-Via a stay with a host family during the time in Hebron, you will be given many opportunities to fully immerse yourself in a Palestinian context through many conversations among the local friendly community of Hebron, as well as learn Arabic.
-You will consequently also a rare look into Palestinian home life and culture and will take part in family activities, attend Palestinian cultural events, become familiar with daily life in Hebron, and much more!
+Via a stay with a host family during the time in Hebron, you will be given many opportunities to fully immerse yourself in a Palestinian context through many conversations among the local friendly community of Hebron and learn Arabic.
+You will consequently also have a rare look into Palestinian home life and culture and will take part in family activities, attend Palestinian cultural events, become familiar with daily life in Hebron, and much more!

 Educational Workshops

-Once you have gained a sufficient theoretical understanding of human rights (with special attention paid to the Universal Declaration of Human Rights and the Geneva Convention) you will begin the second stage of the program: putting your knowledge into practice.
+Once you have gained a sufficient theoretical understanding of human rights (with special attention paid to the Universal Declaration of Human Rights and the Geneva Convention), you will begin the program’s second stage: putting your knowledge into practice.
 You will utilize your creativity, knowledge, and abilities to develop innovative and meaningful initiatives for the benefit of the local community by designing and conducting educational programs in collaboration with local organizations.

-Previous workshop presentations have included the creation of documentaries and other visual media, the teaching of English to Palestinian children, Q&A sessions with local Palestinians, the publication of articles and booklets, and the design of digital material.
+Previous workshop presentations have included creating documentaries and other visual media, teaching English to Palestinian children, conducting Q&A sessions with local Palestinians, publishing articles and booklets, and designing digital material.

 Visits to Local Organizations Working in the Field of Human Rights

-Engage in the West Bank will organize visits to various local Palestinian organizations working in the field of human rights in Hebron, West Bank, Palestine, enabling you to decide what activities to develop and present as part of your workshops.
-As a result of your meetings with local organizations, you will gain a better understanding of the state of human rights in the West Bank.
+Engage in the West Bank will organize visits to various local Palestinian organizations working in the field of human rights in Hebron, West Bank, Palestine.
+This will enable you to decide what activities to develop and present during your workshops.
+As a result of your meetings with local organizations, you will better understand the state of human rights in the West Bank.

 The program begins with an overview of the Geneva Convention and international law surrounding human rights.
-Furthermore, you will then learn how these international accords are being violated.
+It then teaches you how these international accords are being violated.

-You will get the chance to visit the United Nations Headquarters in Hebron, as well as other significant institutions and non-governmental organizations (NGOs).
+You will get the chance to visit the United Nations Headquarters in Hebron and other significant institutions and non-governmental organizations (NGOs).
 You will go to Hebron and the surrounding regions to interviews with municipal authorities, community leaders, legislators, business owners, employees, teachers, and university students to learn more about how violations occur.

-Volunteers will be able to participate in a variety of training and mentorship programs in the subject of human rights.
+Volunteers will be able to participate in a variety of training and mentorship programs on the subject of human rights.
 The courses will be tailored to your specific knowledge, interests, fields of expertise, and degree of experience.
-Because we are adaptable, we will be able to design your syllabus and schedule together with you according to your needs and skills.
+Because we are adaptable, we can design your syllabus and schedule together with you according to your needs and skills.
 These courses can include:

 • Educating Palestinian school and university students about basic rights